RFC6592/rfc6592.github.io/_posts/2024-01-31-MyDumbEDR-Challenge.md

 ---

-I attempted to find a straightforward way to bypass this EDR, avoiding more complex techniques such as Syshwipers3 or DLL unhooking.
+I attempted to find a straightforward way to bypass this EDR, avoiding more complex techniques such as Syswhispers3 or DLL Unhooking.
 In this exploration, I focused on simplicity to navigate through the challenges posed by the Endpoint Detection and Response (EDR) system.
 Indeed, my primary goal was to gain a comprehensive understanding of the EDR, exploring its functionality and potential for creating one.

 ## What about The Remote Injector Agent ?